polterguy/lizzie/README.md

 where your code needs to be more dynamic in nature than that which the CLR allows you to through e.g. C#, VB.NET or F#.

-## What is a "Symbolic Delegate"?
+## What is a Symbolic Delegate?

-A Symbolic Delegate is a .Net delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature.
+A Symbolic Delegate is a CLR delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature.
 This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your key.
 Hence; _"Symbolic Delegates"_.
 In